jselliott/CyberFastTrack_SP2020/Challenges/NH02/README.md

 ![NH02](NH02.png)

-For this challenge, we are given a PCAP file that contains a some packets that are somehow signalling a message.
+For this challenge, we are given a PCAP file that contains some packets that are somehow signalling a message.
 The first thing that jumps out is the crazy amount of flags on each packet, almost all of which are innapropriately used.

 So we know that a message is being included somehow but the question is how.